json-schema-org/json-schema-spec/jsonschema-core.md

 [in-place applicators](#in-place) defined in this document.

-This keyword applies its subschema to any array elements which have not been deemed "evaluated" by other keywords per {#unevaluated}.
+This keyword applies its subschema to any array elements which have not been deemed "evaluated" by other keywords per {{#unevaluated}}.
 Validation passes if the keyword's subschema validates against all applicable array elements.

 If the `unevaluatedItems` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, analogous to the behavior of `items`.

 The presence of this keyword affects the behavior of other `unevaluatedItems` keywords found earlier in the dynamic scope that apply to the same instance location.

 Omitting this keyword has the same assertion behavior as an empty schema.